 BEST EXTRAS: A few stars and bells are great for decorating burn-out.
 They can use whatever frosting color is left.
 Also, I like something not as cute to nibble on first, so I can eat while I admire my work.

 LAST SHAPE TIP: Reindeer are really cute when made out of gingerbread.
 Add a red dot for Rudolf.

 7. Know your icing.

-Buttercream tastes best, but never hardens.
+Buttercream tastes best, but never completely hardens.
 I use it on sugar cookies.
-Royal icing hardens to a perfect glaze which makes it best for a cookie that will be stacked or smushed, but it’s not as delicious.
+Royal icing hardens to a perfect glaze which makes it best for a cookie that will be stacked in a tin, but it’s not as delicious.
 Add a bit of lemon juice to improve the taste.
-I use this for gingerbread people.
+I use royal icing for gingerbread people.